 The cake should be stored wrapped in greaseproof or parchment paper in an airtight tin, until ready to serve.

-The serving of cake is, well, serving cake surely.
-Not if you happen to be a Christmas cake.
-The cake is an intrinsic part of the run-up, as much as the day itself.
-And, as the cake stores so well may be eaten well into the new year.
-The cake is lovely with a glass of Port.
+- The cake is lovely with a glass of Port.
 In northern England, the Christmas cake is generally always served with a slice of cheese, preferably Wensleydale or a crumbly cheddar.

 - If mixed spice isn't available, you can use pumpkin pie spice mix.

 - The difference between raisins and sultanas is important to the Christmas cake, as each brings something different to the cake.